-The error 'Windows cannot Run Disk Checking on this Volume Because it is Write Protected' is caused when your volume/drive is damaged or attributed to Read Only.
-CHKDSK is a command-line utility in Windows that lets you search for bad sectors in your volume and verify the integrity of system files stored on your drive.
+The error 'Windows cannot Run Disk Checking on this Volume Because it is Write Protected' occurs when a volume or drive is damaged or set to Read Only, preventing CHKDSK from running and checking for bad sectors or verifying system file integrity.

 'The type of the file system is NTFS.